 The parameters for the engine torque characteristics shall be the table data obtained in accordance with paragraph A.9.8.3.
 However, values equivalent to or lower than the minimum engine revolution speed may be added.
-In addition, the engine model accessory torque map shall not be used at the time of the approval test.

 A.9.6.2.3.
 Electric machine characteristics